-EASA provides for the possibility of ATM/ANS equipment supporting multiple functions, which falls into different categories, and in such case, the attestation process for the highest-severity function would apply.
-For example, if one piece of equipment hosts two functions (one falling under certification and one under declaration), then the equipment would follow a certification process.
+EASA foresees the possibility that there can be ATM/ANS equipment supporting multiple functions that falls into different categories and in such case, the attestation process for the highest severity function would apply.
+For example, if one piece of equipment hosts two functions (one falling under certification and one under declaration) then the equipment would follow a certification process.